About

 Positionality

-With awareness of her positionality as a white, able-bodied, cis-gendered, queer woman, Tess works to remain aware of the challenges experienced by those from marginalised communities.
+With awareness of her positionality as a white, able-bodied, cis-gendered woman, Tess works to remain aware of the challenges experienced by those from marginalised communities.
 She is committed to creating an inclusive therapeutic environment and to supporting individuals who may feel marginalised in traditional healthcare spaces.

 Professional Affiliations